How To Replace Power Steering Reservoir

 7. Locate and remove the power steering pump assembly (see Fig 1).
 If necessary, you can unscrew the cap on top of the pump assembly (see Fig 2) to gain better access to screws securing it to the reservoir body (see Fig 3).
 Also visible in Fig 3 is a rubber seal that helps prevent water from entering into both parts when water is being pumped out of the reservoir by the pump assembly during normal operation; this seal should be replaced as part of an overall reservoir service if it shows signs of wear or tear.

-See also How To Take Reservoir Off Power Steering Pump
+See also How Much Is It To Fix Power Steering Leak

 How to Replace a Power Steering Reservoir